 "Right," said Andrea, sounding as if she did not really care.
 Albus briefly wondered if she had slipped and smacked her head against something and was suffering from a concussion.
+Or perhaps she had been indulging in an alcoholic beverage this evening.
 This conversation made no sense whatsoever and she seemed very out-of-it.
-But of course, he couldn't think of a polite way to ask her if she had hit her head, so he changed the subject.
+But of course, he couldn't think of a polite way to ask her if she had hit her head or had been drinking, so he changed the subject.

 "Are you excited to go home for the holidays?" he said finally.

 "Oh, yes," she said happily.
 "No more school work…."
 Then it seemed like she remembered who she was talking to.
 "I – I mean," she faltered, "I like, er, learning, but sometimes all the work stresses me out, you know?"

 Albus couldn't really agree, but he did not want to be impolite.
 He just grunted and then opted for silence.